-There will be two presentations with relation to the BEAR projektet at the International Congress for Acoustics in Aachen, Germany, September 9-13, 2019:
+Two presentations with relation to the BEAR projektet were given at the International Congress for Acoustics in Aachen, Germany, September 9-13, 2019:

 Raul Sanchez-Lopez*, Silje Nielsen, Oscar Cañete, Michal Fereczkowski, Mengfan Wu, Tobias Neher, Torsten Dau, Sébastien Santurette